-- · the amounts involved exceeded or are expected to exceed \$120,000; and - any of our directors, nominees for director, executive officers or holders of more than 5% of our common stock, or any immediate family member or affiliate of, or person sharing the household with, any of these individuals or entities, had or will have a direct or indirect material interest.
+- the amounts involved exceeded or are expected to exceed \$120,000; and - any of our directors, nominees for director, executive officers or holders of more than 5% of our common stock, or any immediate family member or affiliate of, or person sharing the household with, any of these individuals or entities, had or will have a direct or indirect material interest.

 In 2019, the Company entered into a Master Services Agreement, with NetApp, Inc. ("NetApp") to provide health savings accounts to the employees of NetApp.
 Debra McCowan, a member of our board of directors, is the Chief Human Resources Officer of NetApp.
-The revenue received from NetApp during the fiscal year ended January 31, 2021 was \$132,449, and the Company anticipates that the revenue received from NetApp during the fiscal year ending January 31, 2022 will also exceed \$120,000.
+The revenue received from NetApp during the fiscal year ended January 31, 2022 was \$108,038, but the Company anticipates that the revenue received from NetApp during the fiscal year ending January 31, 2023 will exceed \$120,000.
 Ms. McCowan does not have any direct financial interest in this transaction and is still considered independent under the Nasdag Marketplace Rules despite these transactions.

 The Vanguard Group, Inc. ("Vanguard") is the beneficial owner of more than 5% of the Company's outstanding common stock.
 The Company is party to an Employer Services Agreement with Vanguard through which the Company provides HSAs to Vanguard employees.
 Vanguard is also party to a Client Referral and SSO Agreement with the Company through which Vanguard may refer its clients to the Company for the provision of HSAs in return for certain referral fees paid by the Company.
-Under the agreements, the Company received \$398,746 during the fiscal year ended January 31, 2021, paid Vanguard \$32,631 during the fiscal year ended January 31, 2021, and expects to receive more than \$120,000 during the fiscal year ending January 31, 2022.
+Under the agreements, the Company received \$307,732 during the fiscal year ended January 31, 2022, paid Vanguard \$654,448 during the fiscal year ended January 31, 2022, and expects to receive more than \$120,000 during the fiscal year ending January 31, 2023.